icbd/icbd.github.io/_posts/tips/2022-05-16-RubyMine-project-alias-in-recent-project-list.md

 tags:   [IntelliJ]
 ---

+1. Close RubyMine
+1. cd repo folder
-Save alias name to `.idea/.name` .
+1. Create a file `.idea/.name` and save alias name to it .